 In Laurie Halse Anderson's powerful novel, an utterly believable heroine with a bitterly ironic voice delivers a blow to the hypocritical world of high school.
 She speaks for many a disenfranchised teenager while demonstrating the importance of speaking up for oneself.
 More about this book >

-Laurie Halse Anderson is a New York Times bestselling author whose writing spans young readers, teens, and new adults.
+Laurie Halse Anderson is a New York Times bestselling author whose writing spans young readers, teens, and adults.
 Combined, her books have sold more than eight million copies.
-She has been thrice nominated for the Astrid Lindgren Memorial Award.
-Two of her books, Speak and Chains, were National Book Award Finalists, and Chains was short-listed for the prestigious Carnegie Medal.
-Laurie was selected by the American Library Association for the 2009 Margaret A. Edwards Award and has been honored for her battles for intellectual freedom by the National Coalition Against Censorship and the National Council of Teachers of English.
-In addition to combating censorship, Laurie regularly speaks about the need for diversity in publishing and is a member of RAINN’s National Leadership Council.
+Her new book, SHOUT, a memoir-in-verse about surviving sexual assault at the age of thirteen and a manifesto for the #MeToo era, has received widespread critical acclaim and is Laurie’s eighth New York Times bestselling book.
+Two of her novels, Speak and Chains, were National Book Award Finalists, and Chains was shortlisted for the prestigious Carnegie Medal in the United Kingdom.
+Laurie has been nominated for Sweden’s Astrid Lindgren Memorial Award three times.
+Laurie was selected by the American Library Association for the Margaret A. Edwards Award and has been honored for her battles for intellectual freedom by the National Coalition Against Censorship and the National Council of Teachers of English.
+In addition to combating censorship, Laurie regularly speaks about the need for diversity in publishing and is a member of Rape, Abuse & Incest National Network’s National Leadership Council.
 She lives in Philadelphia.